rushabh-v/project-euler-solutions/README.md

 __Contributions are very welcome :)__

-_One having solved a problem which I haven't solved or that is not uploaded in this repo, can open a PR to add the solution to that problem __OR__ maybe you can add solutions in different languages also._
+_One having solved a problem which I haven't solved or that is not uploaded in this repo, can open a PR to add the solution to that problem __OR__ maybe you can add solutions in different language also._